blaltarriba/flagship-store/README.md

 # Lana Flagship Store

 Project to resolve Lana store challenge.
+Made with Golang :clap :clap

 ## Installation

+*Golang disclaimer*: Project should be at _$GOPATH/src/lana/_

 To install the project run: